-The proceeds from the sale of holdings will be distributed to investors within three business days of the receipt of the Buyback form.
-Proceeds will be paid to investors in accordance with their current payment instructions held by the Registrar.
+The proceeds from the sale of holdings will be distributed to investors two days after receipt of the Buyback Form using the current payment instructions held by the Registrar (Computershare).

 Information on this website regarding the Australian Government Securities Buyback Facility does not constitute investment advice.
 Representatives of the Australian Government or Computershare are unable to provide investment advice.
 Investors should obtain independent financial advice before selling Australian Government Securities.
 It is possible for capital gains or losses to be made if Australian Government Securities are sold prior to maturity.